 David Ephgrave is a comedian, writer, actor, musician and blogger – and back end of the comic duo Doggett & Ephgrave.

 His material was amongst the Daily Telegraph’s 20 Funniest One-liners and Comedy Central’s 35 Funniest Jokes of the 2017 Edinburgh Fringe.

 Solo acting credits include playing Beatles legends John Lennon and Paul McCartney in the UK tour of The Roy Orbison Story, Buddy Holly in the UK / Ireland tour of Buddy Holly and the Cricketers and Richard in the West End production of ‘Dreamboats and Petticoats’.
 He took his first solo stand-up show‘…and Ephgrave’ to the Brighton and Camden Fringe Festivals in 2015, his second, ‘Mostly David Ephgrave’, to London, Brighton, Bath, Leicester and Edinburgh in 2016 – and his third, ‘Now Who’s a Comedian?’ to Edinburgh in 2017.
-He has also kept a daily blog for four years.
+He has also kept a daily blog for five years.